 The event will take place on March 7 at Consulate General of The Netherlands in Canada.

 The event is organised by Consulates of France, Germany, the Netherlands, Switzerland, United Kingdom, and United States of America.
-More information about the event and speakers is available through this link.
+More information about the event and speakers is available through at the Eventbrite Women in Science, Health and Innovation page.